upasana05ghosh/Design-Data-Intensive-App-Notes/README.md

     - If n replicas, every write must be confirmed by w nodes and at least r nodes for each read
     - w + r > n

+ ---
+ # Chapter 6: Partitioning

+### What is Partitioning?
+- Way of breaking a large dataset into smaller ones.

+### Why Partition?
+- To spread the data and the query load evenly across nodes.

+### Partition & Replication
+- Partition is usually combined with replication so that copies of each partition are stored on multiple nodes for fault tolerant.

+### Partition of Key-value data
+- Access record by primary key
+- Skewed -> If partition is unfair, some partition will have more data than other.
+- Hot spot -> A partition with disappropriately high record.

+#### Approach to Partition
+* Partition by Key Range
+  * Assign a continuous range of keys to each partition.
+Keys will be sorted
+  * Adv - Range queries will be efficiently searched.
+  * Issue - Risk of hot spot
+  * Solution - Partition boundaries need to adapt to data

+* Partition by Hash of key
+  * use hash function to determine the partition of a given key.
+  * Assign each partition a range of hashes (rather than a range of keys)
+  * Issue -> Ability to do efficient range queries
+  * Solution -> For range queries, search in all partition and then combine the result.

+* Hybrid approach
+  * compound key
+  * first part of the key -> to identify the partition and
+  * other part -> for the sort order
+  * Ex -> social media site, one user may post many updates -> (user_id, update_ts)

+#### Skewed workload and relieving hot spot
+* Hashing a key -> can help reduce hot spot
+* Few cases where a key become very hot:
+  * Sol -> Add a random number to the beg or end of the key
+  * Issue -> Reading will become more expensive and we need additional book keeping

+#### Partitioning and Secondary Index
+* Secondary index -> doesn't identify a record uniquely but rather is a way of searching for occurrences of a particular value

+* Document-partitioned Indexes (local index)
+  * Each partition maintain it's own secondary index.
+  * Adv - Write to a document -> you only need to update the index in that document.
+  * Issue - For reading, we need to send request to all the partition, combine all result back.

+* Term-partitioned index (global indexes)
+  * Construct index that cover data in all partition.
+  * This global index must be partitioned too.
+  * Adv -> Make read more efficient
+  * Disadv -> write will be slow and complicated.
+Write to single doc will affect multiple partition of the index.

+#### Rebalancing Partitions
+* Why Rebalance -> things changes in DB.
+  * Dataset size increases -> add more disk/ram
+  * a machine fails and other machine need to take over the failed node
+  * Read throughput increases and so need more CPUs.

+* Strategies for Rebalancing
+  * How not to do: hash mod N
+    * Issue -> the no. of nodes N changes

+  * Fixed number of partition
+    * Create many more no. of partition than there are nodes.
+    * If 10 nodes, 1000 partition and each node will have 100 partition.
+    * New node added -> steal a few partition from each existing nodes.
+    * Issue -> choosing the right number of partition is difficult if size of dataset is highly variable.

+    * Dynamic Partition
+      * Used by key range partition DB
+        * when a partition grows to exceed a configured size, split it into two partitions.
+        * When a partition shrinks below some threshold, merge with adjacent.

+   * Partition proportionally to nodes
+     * Fixed no. of partition per node
+     * New node add -> randomly choose fixed no. of existing partition to split.

+### Request Routing
+* When a client make a request, how does it know which node to connect to?
+  * Service discovery
+  * Zookeeper -> keep track of the cluster metadata